Maine Rental Agreement

 • Radon Disclosure (required for all leases) – Maine leases must provide the results of any recently completed radon testing, along with an addendum from the Department of Health which acknowledges the dangers of radon exposure.

-• Energy Efficiency Disclosure Statement (required for some leases) – Maine leases must contain an energy efficiency statement if the tenant is expected to pay utilities directly to the utility company or landlord.
-This must also include a 12-month utility history, or (if paid directly) the utility supplier’s contact information.
+• Energy Efficiency Disclosure Statement (required for all leases) – Maine rentals must provide an energy efficiency statement if the tenant is expected to pay utilities directly to the utility company or landlord.
+The landlord must also make the energy efficiency statement available upon request to any person who requests it.

 • Common Area Utility Disclosure (required for some leases) – Maine property that shares a utility line with a common area (i.e., stairwell, hallway, storage area, water heaters) or other areas outside of the dwelling must disclose this in the lease.